PiSquaredBySix/to-be-human/_posts/2025-11-26-Big and Small (Poem).md

 Who am I to stand before them and dictate how they should walk and talk?

 I laughed at our existence standing there before their celestial might,
-What weight indeed have our theories of wrong and right?
+What weight have our theories of wrong and right?
 That our abstract philosophical ideas could ever capture them seems a faint possibility,
 To think that our silly little stories have any true meaning, isn’t it vanity?